 The Jewish Grounds of Oakland

-This tour starts outside of the Bell Tower Building (at the Visitors Center and Museum Shop) at 10:30 AM.
-Please arrive a few minutes early to check in with the volunteer at the front desk.
+This tour starts at the Front Gate (main entrance at Oakland Avenue and MLK Jr. Drive) at 10:30 AM.
+Please arrive a few minutes early to check in at the volunteer desk inside the Visitor Center (located adjacent to the main gate) before meeting at the Front Gate.

 Historic Oakland Foundation Members